 Sounds vaguely intelligent.

-If you are doing anything counterproductive towards progression in your life than it’s probably something you shouldn’t be doing.
+If you're doing anything counter-productive towards progression in your life then it’s probably something you shouldn’t be doing.
 The best advice I can give is to just follow your instincts.

 Did Long Island suck?